ABN Assist 1800 546 526FREE HELP · BUSINESS HOURS

 The FTC rate varies depending on fuel type and use, and is updated quarterly by the ATO.

-Off-road farm equipment (tractors, pumps, generators, harvesters)EligibleClaim full FTC rate
+Off-road farm equipment (tractors, pumps, generators, harvesters)EligibleFull FTC rate

 Heavy vehicles operating off public roadsEligibleFull FTC rate

-Heavy vehicles on public roads (>4.5t GVM)EligibleReduced FTC rate
+Heavy vehicles on public roads (over 4.5t GVM)EligibleReduced FTC rate

 Light vehicles on public roadsNot eligibleNormal fuel tax applies